Failure detector

 In a distributed computing system, a failure detector is a computer application or a subsystem that is responsible for the detection of node failures or crashes.
 Failure detectors were first introduced in 1996 by Chandra and Toueg in their book Unreliable Failure Detectors for Reliable Distributed Systems.
 The book depicts the failure detector as a tool to improve consensus (the achievement of reliability) and atomic broadcast (the same sequence of messages) in the distributed system.
 In other words, failure detectors seek errors in the process, and the system will maintain a level of reliability.
 In practice, after failure detectors spot crashes, the system will ban the processes that are making mistakes to prevent any further serious crashes or errors.

 In the 21st century, failure detectors are widely used in distributed computing systems to detect application errors, such as a software application stops functioning properly.
 As the distributed computing projects (see List of distributed computing projects) become more and more popular, the usage of the failure detects also becomes important and critical.

 Origin

 Unreliable failure detector

 Chandra and Toueg, the co-authors of the book Unreliable Failure Detectors for Reliable Distributed Systems (1996), approached the concept of detecting failure nodes by introducing the unreliable failure detector.
-They describe the behavior of a unreliable failure detector in a distributed computing system as: after each process in the system entered a local failure detector component, each local component will examine a portion of all processes within the system.
+They describe the behavior of an unreliable failure detector in a distributed computing system as: after each process in the system entered a local failure detector component, each local component will examine a portion of all processes within the system.
 In addition, each process must also contain programs that are currently suspected by failure detectors.